Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Step 2: Assessment of Necessity and Proportionality

 Is the processing truly necessary for the purpose?
-Are there milder, more data-minimizing alternatives?
+Are there milder, more data-minimising alternatives?
 The legal basis must be clear.

 Step 3: Risk Assessment

-What are the risks to the data subjects (citizens)? (e.g., unauthorized access, data loss, discrimination).
+What are the risks to the data subjects (citizens)? (e.g., unauthorised access, data loss, discrimination).
 The likelihood of occurrence and the severity of the potential harm are assessed.

 Step 4: Remedial Measures

-What technical and organizational measures (TOMs) will be taken to minimize the risks?
+What technical and organisational measures (TOMs) will be taken to minimise the risks?
 This includes encryption, access controls, and contractual arrangements with the cloud provider.
+We show how to implement them in Azure and GCP in GDPR-Compliant Cloud Usage: TOMs in Azure and GCP.

 Quick Checklist: DPIA for the Cloud